top of page

 IMG_2834.JPG

-In order to meet the above criteria, we will consider children's individual needs, interests and stage of development.
+In order to meet the above criteria, we consider children's individual needs, interests and stage of development.
 We will use our own observations plus information from parents to plan a challenging and enjoyable experience for each child.
-For the younger children in our care, the main focus will the three prime areas of learning.
-However, as children grow and develop, the balance will shift to a more equal focus on both the prime areas and specific areas of learning.
-Key Persons monitor your child's development using the 'Development Matters' document which consists of development statements across age bands.
-However, we recognise that children develop at different rates and in their own ways and therefore the Development Matters document will not be used as a checklist but rather a guide to a typical range of development.
-If at any point, your child's progress in any of the prime areas becomes a cause for concern, your child's key person will discuss the matter with you and we will develop a plan to support your child.
+Key Persons monitor their key children's development using the non-statutory 'Development Matters' curriculum guidance.
+We recognise that children develop at different rates and in their own ways however, if at any point, a child's progress in any of the prime areas becomes a cause for concern, the child's key person will discuss this with their parents and we will develop a plan to support them.

 Each area of learning and development will be implemented through planned, purposeful play and a mix of adult-led and child-initiated activity.
-Busy Bees value the importance of play and it's important for a child's development.
-We will respond to each child's emerging needs and interests and the key person will guide the child's development through warm, positive interaction.
-In planning and guiding activities, practitioners will have knowledge of and reflect on the different ways children learn.
-Three characteristics of learning are:
+Busy Bees value the importance of play and it's role to support a child's development.
+We will respond to each child's emerging needs and interests and the Key Person will guide the child's development through warm, positive interaction.
+In planning and guiding activities, Educators will have knowledge of and reflect on the different ways children learn.
+The characteristics of learning are:

 • Playing and Exploring - children investigate and experience things and 'have a go'